 Your doctor can recommend a safe option for you based on the severity of your symptoms.

 The doctor is most likely to recommend an anti-sickness medicine, called an antiemetic, that is safe to use in pregnancy.
 They might make you feel drowsy, though (do check with your doctor on the side effects).

 Antiemetics are usually given out as tablets to be swallowed.
 But if you can’t keep them down, you might need an injection or suppository to stop the vomiting.

-Mums, remember to seek medical attention immediately if you:
+Mums, remember to seek medical attention for pregnancy nausea immediately if you notice other symptoms below: